2MO5/AI_travel_recommendation/README.md

 ## Overview

 The Travel Recommendation System is an AI-powered application designed to assist solo travelers and small groups in finding suitable travel destinations based on their preferences, budget, and interests.
-This project aims to provide personalized travel recommendations, enhancing the user experience and simplifying the decision-making process for travel enthusiasts.
+This mini project implementation aims to provide personalized travel recommendations, enhancing the user experience and simplifying the decision-making process for travel enthusiasts.

 ## Features